madhu0505096/SQL-CaseStudies/casestudy1.md

 If a customer has purchased food on let's say day 1,2,3,7,10 and if he/she get's membership on day 7 then we need to find what the customer bought on Day 3.

+Use where clause  to filter only the dates before membership and order it by desending and pick the first one.

-The main SQL function here is the rank() function which helps us to align the order date for ach customer in the way we want and the where clause helps to filter only the dates
+Use rank() function which helps us to align the order date for each customer in the way we want and the where clause helps to filter only the dates.

 ```
     SELECT